MeghanvdMeer/M.I.N.DLab/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

-Our lab is part of the [Department of Biological Sciences](https://colsa.unh.edu/biological-sciences), at the [University of New Hampshire](https://www.unh.edu/).
-We are also affiliated with the [School of Marine Science and Ocean Engineering](https://marine.unh.edu/).
+Our lab is part of the [Department of Psychology](https://www.auckland.ac.nz/en/study/study-options/find-a-study-option/psychology.html), at the [University of Auckland](https://www.auckland.ac.nz/en.html).
+We are also affiliated with the [Centre for Brain Research](https://www.auckland.ac.nz/en/fmhs/research/cbr.html).
-We are located on the basement floor of Spaulding Hall.
+We are located on the 3rd floor of the Science Centre.

 {%
   include link.html